 - Earned recognition for three different projects executed with superior quality, improving revenue by 45%.

 - Designed power machines for a variety of markets.

 - Reported on the progress of the group to superiors and buyers in technical language.

-- Assisted design engineers with major and minor project details.
+- Assisted five design engineers with major and minor project details.